Filmmaker Behind “Thirstygirl” Heads to Sundance Festival with Short about Sex Addiction

 In the way that she tells it, getting sober allowed her to return to her creativity and to her “inner child.”
 In Jan.
 2021, she took a step back from Emergent Works and decided to throw herself into filmmaking full time.
 She got help from her husband, Esteban Pedraza, who served as the creative producer and editor on “Thirstygirl” and as “her mentor.”

-Pedraza and others–including Brooke Goldman, the film’s producer, and Fletcher Wolfe, the photography director–were responsible for helping Qin create contacts in the industry.
+Pedraza and others–including Brooke Goldman, the film’s producer, and Fletcher Wolfe, the film’s cinematographer–were responsible for helping Qin create contacts in the industry.

 “I’m really lucky because all of the folks who worked on “Thirstygirl” are so talented, skilled and experienced,” she said.
 “And that’s why the film is good!”

-Qin’s film is one of only 53 short films picked to be part of the SunDance Film Festival on Jan.
+Qin’s film is one of only 53 short films picked to be part of the Sundance Film Festival on Jan.
 20 at 4 p.m. in the Egyptian Theatre.
-You can watch the film online during the screening.
+You can watch the film online between Jan.
+25 and 28.
 She hopes “Thirstygirl” will catch the eye of producers who might be interested in adapting it into a full-length film.

 And her ultimate dream is to be the first woman of color to win the Academy Award for best original screenplay.
-“You cannot make immeasurable change without thinking that anything is possible,” she said.
+As she put it, “You cannot make immeasurable change without thinking that anything is possible.”